hgmventures/nventr-agent-js/README.md

 ### setActionsAccessToken(token)

 Sets the action access token, which is used to authorize calls between the client and the agent based on the client's provided `actionsCallbackUrl`.
 The token should be something secure like a JWT so that authentication can be performed on the client server.
-The token is passed in the header `inventr-agent-actions-access-token` for `actionsCallbackUrl` requests.
+The token is passed in the header `nventr-agent-actions-access-token` for `actionsCallbackUrl` requests.

 #### Example Usage